-We look at the steps to disable the anti-theft system when it is acting up.
+In this article, we look at the steps to disable the anti-theft system when it is acting up.
 Our guide also examines if it’s possible to circumvent the system entirely.

-Steps to Disable Car Anti-Theft System
+How to Disable Car Anti-Theft System

 1. Use Key Fob